AnnaVilardell/PR07-FinalProject/README.md

 **CSVs folder**

-   - CSVs raw data (will only be available to Irohack Staff):
+   - CSVs raw data (will only be available to Ironhack Staff):

        - apps_ih.csv
        - apps_ih_extended.csv (final version & used for our project)